ucsd-progsys/liquidhaskell-tutorial/README.md

   - Generate TOC
   - Generate table of exercises

+  0. Use templates/toc.html (or whatever) to directly SUBSTITUTE inside template/pagemeta.template ($toc) ---- to get ----> page.template

+  1. Write a script to generate templates/toc.html (with fully expanded links)

+  2. Write a templates/tocmeta.template with a $body$ and $$body$$ (continuation),

+  3. Use dist/toc.lhs to fill in $body$ to obtain templates/tocpage.template templates/tocmeta.template + dist/toc.lhs -> dist/tocpage.template

+  4. Use dist/tocpage.template to generate individual chapters

 - Interact
   - Make server link a METADATA variable
   - Add --diff-check on local machine